Course Description

 Can more than one person view the course with one login?

 Please contact me if you have several students in your practice, as discounted pricing is possible!
-In general, I offer discounts of 10% if less than 5 students are enrolled, 15% off for university students, and 20% off for larger groups.
+In general, I offer a 10% discount for 3 more participants and 15% off for university students.
 Other considerations include adding a group mentoring hourly rate for a post-course debriefing – let’s talk!

 Otherwise, no, the courses are designed to be for one person, and one email login.
 Only one course CEU certificate is issued to the original person/email login for the purchase price.
 Original logins cannot be transferred to other emails/persons.